openseg-group/OCNet.pytorch/README.md

 </h2>

 Update on 2018/12/13.
-We will release the optimized method that can **reduce the memory cost and computation cost largely**.
+We will try to release the newly optimized code base that can **reduce the memory cost and computation cost largely**.
 (Training on **4 X 1080Ti** is OK!)
-Please keep waiting, we will release the code for cityscapes firstly and then the optimized code on the ADE20K.
+Please keep waiting, the new code base is more clean and achieves better performance than the current code base.

 Update on 2018/11/20.
 Please check the updated paper for more accurate details and illustrations [OCNet](https://arxiv.org/pdf/1809.00916.pdf).